Music of Ghana: Hip-life

-By the late 1990s, a new generation of artists discovered the so-called Hiplife.
-The originator of this style is Reggie Rockstone, a Ghanaian musician who dabbled with hip-hop in the United States before finding his unique style.
-Hiplife basically was hiphop in the Ghanaian local dialect backed by elements of the traditional High-life.
+By the late 1990s, a new generation of artists created a new genre of music called Hiplife.
+The creator of this style is Reggie Rockstone, a Ghanaian musician who dabbled with hip-hop in the United States before finding his unique style.
+Hiplife basically was hiphop in the Ghanaian local dialect mixed with elements of the traditional High-life.
 Ace music producer Hammer of The Last Two unveiled artistes including Obrafour, Tinny and Ex-doe who further popularized the Hiplife music genre respectively.
 Hiplife has since proliferated and spawned stars such as Reggie Rockstone, Sherifa Gunu, Ayigbe Edem, Samini and Sarkodie.
 Producers responsible for steering this genre to what it is today were Hammer of The Last Two, Ball J, EL and Jupitar Dancehall Artiste.

 Hip hop

 Ghanaian hip hop is a subculture and art movement which developed in Ghana during the late 1990s.
 The hiphop genre came into existence in Ghana through Reggie Rockstone, who is known as the hiplife father and other notable musicians such as Jayso and Ball J. It first came to Ghana as Hiplife where Reggie Rockstone introduced a fusion of hiphop beats with African sounds to create a whole new genre known as Gh hiphop.